 Awards and Fellowships

 Professor Tobin received a fellowship for dissertation research from the DAAD (Deutscher Akademischer Austauschdienst or German Academic Exchange Service) in 1987.
 He was a Fulbright Senior Scholar at the Free University in Berlin in 2000.
 He won a Rockefeller Fellowship in the Program for the Study of Sexuality, Gender, Health and Human Rights at Columbia University in 2004-5.
-In 2013, he will be the Fulbright Freud Visiting Scholar of Psychoanalysis in Vienna.
+In 2013, he was the Fulbright Freud Visiting Scholar of Psychoanalysis in Vienna.

 He has also received support from the National Endowment of the Humanities and the German Academic Exchange Service (DAAD) to participate in summer seminars and institutes for faculty.
 In 2011, he received funding from the DAAD to support a conference called “The German Discovery of Sex” at Clark University.